seatsurfing/seatsurfing.github.io/docs/confluence.md

 After having installed the App in your Confluence instance, click 'Configure' within the Seatsurfing App panel under 'Manage apps'.
 You'll need to specify the following settings here:

 * Backend URL: The URL of your Seatsurfing instance.
 Leave empty if you use Cloud hosting.
-* Instance ID: The unique identifier of your Seatsurfig instance.
+* Instance ID: The unique identifier of your Seatsurfing instance.
 To find this, log in to Seatsurfing's <a href="https://app.seatsurfing.io/admin/" target="_blank">Admin interface</a>, go to 'Settings' and copy the Instance ID.
 * Shared Secret: A self-chosen shared secret which is set both here and in your Seatsurfing's instance Admin interface.
 To set this, log in to Seatsurfing's <a href="https://app.seatsurfing.io/admin/" target="_blank">Admin interface</a> and go to 'Settings'.

 To integrate the Seatsurfing App, insert the Seatsurfing macro into a Confluence page.